AgoraIO-Solutions/server_side_custom_video_source/README.md

      In Settings > Output set the Keyframe Interval to be 4s and the Profile to be baseline.

 You can now start streaming from OBS into Agora.
-You can view the stream inside Agora using the simple web demo here and setting the appId and channel
+You can view the stream inside Agora using the simple web demo here and setting the relevant appId and channel
 	https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/